mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 ## Under what conditions do I stop tree traversal?
 What do I return (or do — in case of a Void function)?

 ### Jump StairCase
-Under what condition(s) does your tree not grow / hit a leaf / end a path / terminate progression return something that's not recursive itself.
+Identify condition(s) that your tree stops growing / hits a leaf / ends a path / terminates progression.
+Return a value.
 Example:
 - End if reached the top of the stairs.

 ```swift
 if totalJumpSum == targetSum { return 1 }
 ```

-Note: If you were dealing with another variant of the climbing stair question and needed to return the actual jumps and not just the total 'numbers'  then:
+Note: If you needed to return the actual jumps and not just the total 'numbers' then:
 ```swift
 if totalJumpSum == targetSum { answerArray += [currentJumps + lastJump] } // answerArray += [[jump2,jump5] + [jump3]
 ```

-- Don't forget you need to stop also when you go beyond the desired target.
+- Don't forget you need to also stop when you go beyond the desired target.
 Example:

 ```swift
 if totalJumpSum > targetSum { return 0 }